 They also point to the relative absence of loose blocks on the flat areas of the formation, which would be expected if they were formed solely by natural erosion and fracturing.
 If any part of the monument was deliberately constructed or modified, that must have happened during the most recent ice age, when the sea level was much lower than it is today (e.g. 39 m (130 ft) lower around 10,000 years BCE).
 During the ice age, the East China Sea was a narrow bay opening to the ocean at today’s Tokara Gap.
 The Sea of Japan was an inland sea and there was no Yellow Sea; people and animals could walk into the Ryukyu peninsula from the continent.
 Therefore, Yonaguni was the southern end of a land bridge that connected it to Taiwan, Ryūkyū, Japan, and Asia.
 This fact is underscored by a rock pillar in a now-submerged cave that has been interpreted as a fused stalactite-stalagmite pair, which could only form above water.

 Due to these facts, it would date the structure to be at least 10,000 years old (8,000 BCE).
 Some scholars claim to be able to identify a pyramid, castles, roads, monuments and a stadium, and surmise that the site may be a remnant of the mythical lost continent of Mu.

 The existence of an ancient stoneworking tradition at Yonaguni and other Ryukyu islands is demonstrated by some old tombs and several stone vessels of uncertain age – Small camps, pottery, stone tools and large fireplaces were found on Yonaguni possibly dating back to 2500 BCE.

-Filed in: History & Mystery
+Filed Under: History & Mystery